pingcap/community/incubator/README.md

 * Problems to be solved.
 * Project goal and roadmap.
-* Usage samples and architecure design.
+* Usage samples and architecture design.
 * Initial team maintainers and their contact details.
-* Estimated gradution time.
+* Estimated graduation time.
 Generally, Projects are expected to graduate **within 12 months**.

 If you have more information to present, welcome to include them.